-Ryan, a Democrat, was the representative for New York's 35th congressional district from 1907 to 1909.
+Ryan was the representative for New York’s 35th congressional district and was a Democrat.
+He served from 1907 to 1909.

 From Dec 1899 to Mar 1909, Ryan missed 266 of 867 roll call votes, which is 30.7%.
 This is on par with the median of 30.7% among the lifetime records of representatives serving in Mar 1909.
 The chart below reports missed votes over time.